Social work: Canada

 A role for psychiatric social workers was established early in Canada's history of service delivery in the field of population health.
 Native North Americans understood mental trouble as an indication of an individual who had lost their equilibrium with the sense of place and belonging in general, and with the rest of the group in particular.
 In native healing beliefs, health and mental health were inseparable, so similar combinations of natural and spiritual remedies were often employed to relieve both mental and physical illness.
 These communities and families greatly valued holistic approaches for preventive health care.
 Indigenous peoples in Canada have faced cultural oppression and social marginalization through the actions of European colonizers and their institutions since the earliest periods of contact.
 Culture contact brought with it many forms of depredation.
 Economic, political, and religious institutions of the European settlers all contributed to the displacement and oppression of indigenous people.

 The first officially recorded treatment practices were in 1714, when Quebec opened wards for the mentally ill.
 In the 1830s social services were active through charity organizations and church parishes (Social Gospel Movement).
 Asylums for the insane were opened in 1835 in Saint John and New Brunswick.
 In 1841 in Toronto care for the mentally ill became institutionally based.
 Canada became a self-governing dominion in 1867, retaining its ties to the British crown.
 During this period, age of industrial capitalism began and it led to social and economic dislocation in many forms.
 By 1887 asylums were converted to hospitals, and nurses and attendants were employed for the care of the mentally ill.
-The first social work training began at the University of Toronto in 1914.
+Social work training began at the University of Toronto in 1914.
+Before that, social workers acquired their training through trial and error methods on the job and by participating in apprenticeship plans offered by charity organization societies.
+These plans included related study, practical experience, and supervision.
 In 1918 Dr. Clarence Hincks and Clifford Beers founded the Canadian National Committee for Mental Hygiene, which later became the Canadian Mental Health Association.
-In the 1930s Hincks promoted prevention and of treating sufferers of mental illness before they were incapacitated (early detection).
+In the 1930s Hincks promoted prevention and of treating sufferers of mental illness before they were incapacitated (early intervention).